Slevinski/slevinski.github.io/series/the-science-of-sutton-signwriting/README.md

 *A research series*

-The Science of Sutton SignWriting is a research series about language beyond sound, literacy beyond print, and the scientific value of making signed language writable.
+The Science of Sutton SignWriting is a research series about language beyond sound, writing beyond the line, and what becomes possible when signed language gains text of its own.

-It brings together presentations, handouts, diagrams, datasets, and future studies on the cognitive, neurological, educational, and computational study of signed language and SignWriting.
+It brings together presentations, handouts, diagrams, datasets, and future studies on the cognitive, neurological, educational, and technical study of signed language and SignWriting.

-The primary audience is interdisciplinary collaborators and institutional readers in Deaf studies, literacy, linguistics, cognition, writing systems, and technical infrastructure.
+The primary audience is interdisciplinary collaborators and institutional readers in Deaf studies, literacy, linguistics, cognition, writing systems, and research support.

 It is not intended as either a general-audience introduction or an exhaustive subfield survey.
 It is a concise, research-facing series meant to define the terrain clearly enough for collaboration, critique, and extension.

-The series is designed as a durable, citable, and expandable record for an active research and infrastructure program.
+The series is designed as a stable, citable, and expandable record for an active research and support program.
 Different artifacts do different jobs: foundation framing, evidence notes, technical clarification, bridge documents, and later datasets or reports.

 ## What this series studies